South Western Railway urges passengers to avoid London Waterloo

 "Due to a major signalling problem, which is still under investigation, we are advising customers not to attempt to travel to or from London Waterloo this morning.

-"While the problem is in the Waterloo area we do expect the wider network to be affected as trains and their crews will be displaced".
+"While the problem is in the Waterloo area we do expect the wider network to be affected as trains and their crews will be displaced."

-Two services per hour are running between Reading and London, whilst other stations including Queenstown Road and Hampton Court have no service at all.
+Two services per hour are running between Reading and London, while other stations including Queenstown Road and Hampton Court have no service at all.

-London Waterloo is the busiest railway station in Britain with 41.4 million passengers travelling through the station every year.
+London Waterloo is the busiest railway station in Britain with 41.4 million passengers travelling through every year.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk